Pichot06/Portfolio/content/en/projects/ball_and_beam.md

 ---
-title: "Les étudiants GEII de l’IUT de l’Indre présentent leur projet « Ball and Beam » au concours national du club EEA"
+title: "GEII students from the Indre IUT present their « Ball and Beam » project at the national EEA Club competition."
 date: 2024-13-05T23:15:00+07:00
 category: projects
 summary: Châteauroux, IUT de l’Indre, le 13 mai 2024.
-Dans le cadre du concours « Mon projet en 5 min » du club EEA, les deux étudiants Roman Couet et Redwan Benmansour déposent aujourd’hui leur candidature vidéo.
-Leur objectif ':' remporter le concours et la dotation de 2000€.
+As part of the EEA Club's « My project in 5 minutes » competition, students Roman Couet and Redwan Benmansour are submitting their video entries today.
+Their goal:' to win the competition and the €2,000 prize.
 description:
 cover:
   image: fr/projects/IMG_4717.jpg